andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 The dataset was taken from Kaggle, thanks to user [JackDaoud].
 >"**The is a CSV file of 2240 observations (customers) with 28 variables related to marketing data.**
-More specifically, the variables provide insights about:
+>More specifically, the variables provide insights about:
+>

-- Customer profiles
+>- Customer profiles
-- Products purchased
+>- Products purchased
-- Campaign success (or failure)
+>- Campaign success (or failure)
-- Channel performance"
+>- Channel performance"

 ## Approach